Xilinx/mlir-aie/tutorials/tutorial-5/README.md

 ### <ins> Register external_buffers to objectFifo</ins>

 As was the case in the previous tutorial, we will first look at the design written with the `objectFifo` abstraction.
-The `AIE.objectFifo.createObjectFifo` operation is used to create an objectFifo between an AIE tile and a shim tile (in this example, tile(7,0)), which has access to a shimDMA and which will enable data movement to/from external memory.
+The `AIE.objectfifo.createObjectFifo` operation is used to create an objectFifo between an AIE tile and a shim tile (in this example, tile(7,0)), which has access to a shimDMA and which will enable data movement to/from external memory.
 This is shown in the diagram below.

 <img src="../images/OF_external_mem.png" width="1000">